AJ-Zafar/CommunityPowerPlatformProjectChallenge/README.md

        - Categories with the most tracked habits.
      - Notifications or reminders for incomplete habits.
      - Weekly progress reports sent to the user's email summarising counts of what they have done.
+     - Gamification features to generate healthy competition between users of the app

 **4. Event Planner App**
    - Develop an app to plan and manage events where users can: